 |Authority:||The collective bargaining agreement between The California State University and the California Faculty Association.|

 |Scope:||Eligible Unit 3 faculty within the CSUSM College of Science, Technology, Engineering & Mathematics.|

 |Responsible Division:||Academic Affairs|

-This document sets forth general standards and criteria for retention, tenure, and promotion of full-time faculty in the College of Science and Mathematics.
+This document sets forth general standards and criteria for retention, tenure, and promotion of full-time faculty in the College of Science, Technology, Engineering & Mathematics.
 The provisions of this document are intended to be implemented in conformity with university-wide retention, tenure and promotion policies, and may be complemented and refined by disciplinary documents that further specify standards, criteria, and expectations of performance.

 II.
 DEFINITIONS OF TERMS AND ABBREVIATIONS

-The College of Science and Mathematics (CSM) uses the same definitions, terms, and abbreviations as defined in the university retention, tenure and promotion (RTP) document.
+The College of Science, Technology, Engineering & Mathematics (CSTEM) uses the same definitions, terms, and abbreviations as defined in the university retention, tenure and promotion (RTP) document.

 III.
 GUIDING PRINCIPLES

 All standards and criteria should reflect the University Mission, Vision and Values Statement and advance the goals embodied in that statement, including the following:

 That student learning be enhanced through "sustained excellence in teaching, research, and community partnerships."